Review: The Surprising Kelly MC Lexan Mouthpiece

 Conclusions

-For me personally, the ideal car mouthpiece has a rim identical to my normal rim, so this probably is not ideal.
-But it is close and it being plastic is a plus, so I will be giving it a trial.
+For me personally, the ideal car mouthpiece would have a rim identical to my normal rim, so this probably is not ideal.
+But it is pretty close and it being plastic is a plus, so I will be giving it a trial.
 And it is a lot of fun, well worth the modest price.